Your one stop website for a great range of properties in Javea!

 Great apartments, villas, and commercial properties are listed offering a selection of sea and open views.

 Apartments can be selected from ground floor or penthouse options and with such a wide selection of villas, you can choose from properties in need of modernisation, to superb resales and for those looking for that new “IBIZA” style.
 There are plenty to choose from.

 If you're an agent looking to display your properties, then ITS FREE!
 Just go to our registration page and look at our terms of advertising.

-Javea.properties - the leading local property portal offering a wide range of javea property for sale.
+Javea.properties - the leading local property portal offering a wide range of superb apartments, villas and businesses for sale.

 Purchasing property in Spain is actually far simpler than in Britain; there are not usually the long ‘chains’ that you may have to endure in the UK.
 Spanish properties are often not listed for sale until the owners have already left, or have at least already bought their new property.